skyeaaron/LogicMinimizer/README.md

     * required arguments:
         * path to input_file
 		* output_file where output should be saved
+		* counts_output_file where summary counts should be saved
 		* log_file where log should be saved
 		* temp_file where the results of any big statements can be temporarily stored during processing
     * optional arguments: